Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: Abstract

 \section{Abstract}

-Reinforcement learning (RL) provides a model-free approach to designing an optimal controller for nonlinear dynamical systems.
-However, the learning process requires a considerable number of trial-and-error experiments using the poorly controlled system, and accumulates wear and tear on the plant.
-Thus, it is desirable to maintain some degree of control performance during the learning process.
-In this paper, we propose a model-free two-step design approach to improve the transient learning performance of RL in an optimal regulator design problem for unknown nonlinear systems.
-Specifically, a linear control law pre-designed in a model-free manner is used in parallel with online RL to ensure a certain level of performance at the early stage of learning.
-Numerical simulations show that the proposed method improves the transient learning performance and efficiency in hyperparameter tuning of RL.
+In many practical control applications, the performance level of a closed-loop system degrades over time due to the change of plant characteristics.
+Thus, there is a strong need for redesigning a controller without going through the system modeling process, which is often difficult for closed-loop systems.
+Reinforcement learning (RL) is one of the promising approaches that enable model-free redesign of optimal controllers for nonlinear dynamical systems based only on the measurement of the closed-loop system.
+However, the learning process of RL usually requires a considerable number of trial-and-error experiments using the poorly controlled system that may accumulate wear on the plant.
+To overcome this limitation, we propose a model-free two-step design approach that improves the transient learning performance of RL in an optimal regulator redesign problem for unknown nonlinear systems.
+Specifically, we first design a linear control law that attains some degree of control performance in a model-free manner, and then, train the nonlinear optimal control law with online RL by using the designed linear control law in parallel.
+We introduce an offline RL algorithm for the design of the linear control law and theoretically guarantee its convergence to the LQR controller under mild assumptions.
+Numerical simulations show that the proposed approach improves the transient learning performance and efficiency in hyperparameter tuning of RL.